sdr-enthusiasts/docker-rtlsdrairband/README.md

 ### RTLSDIR-Airband Advanced Mode

-If you wish to feed multiple icecast servers from the same source RTLSDR dongle, provide the container with more than one RTLSDR dongle, or set up advanced RTLSDR-Airband options that are not configurable via the ENV variables, mount a volume in to the container at
+If you wish to feed multiple icecast servers from the same source RTLSDR dongle, provide the container with more than one RTLSDR dongle, use SoapySDR to access non-RTLSDR dongles, or set up advanced RTLSDR-Airband options that are not configurable via the ENV variables, mount a volume in to the container at:

 * `/run/rtlsdr-airband`